 Based in London and Copenhagen, Movellas is an online story sharing community that enables its users to write and publish their own stories as well as read and provide feedback on their fellow users’ stories.
 With more than 150,000 registered users and about 1.5 million visitors who access stories via the web and mobile apps, the Movellas community is active and engaged in virtually every genre − from fan fiction, fantasy and romance to poetry, humor and suspense.

 One key to the success of Movellas has been the company’s commitment to develop and deploy frequent, incremental improvements to its offerings.
-New cloud-based applications are being developed using the CloudBees Platform as a Service (PaaS) solution.
+New cloud-based applications are being developed using the CloudBees Continuous Delivery Platform solution.
 “Our community is socially driven, and we are constantly getting new ideas on how to make it better and increase traffic,” says Magnus Kvalheim, CTO and co-creator of Movellas.
-“For us, the CloudBees platform shortens the path from idea to demo to production.
+“For us, the CloudBees Platform shortens the path from idea to demo to production.
 As we expand, we can add developers instead of system administrators because we are not tied down with infrastructure maintenance.
-We are more productive because the CloudBees platform is optimized for developers and it empowers developers.”
+We are more productive because the CloudBees Platform is optimized for developers and it empowers developers.”

 Because CloudBees is focused on supporting industry standards, our developers are not forced to change our applications to deploy them to the cloud.
 That, combined with support for Jenkins and easy configuration, makes it possible for us to deliver updates to our community quickly.